DiamondLightSource/dodal/docs/how-to/create-device.md

 - Only a device that represents a group of motors with a physical relationship, should be defined in `motor`.
 - If your class define an `XYStage` but you need extra signals or behaviour, extend the `XYStage` class outside the `motor` module.

 **Only if no suitable class exists**, create a new device that connects to the required signals.
 During review, refactor to align with existing devices if needed, using inheritance or composition to deduplicate code.

+Devices that are generic and reusable across multiple beamlines should be defined under `dodal.devices`.
+For example, `dodal.devices.motors.XYStage` is generic enough that most beamlines can use it directly or inherit from it.

+Devices that are specific to a single beamline should be placed under `dodal.devices.beamlines.iXX`.
+For instance, a detector that is only used on that beamline and is too specialized to be reused elsewhere belongs here.

+If a beamline has multiple endstations and a device is shared between them, it should be defined under `dodal.devices.beamlines.iXX_shared`.

 Writing a device class
 ======================